 r/personalfinance

-r/personalfinance is a subreddit with 21.7M members.
-The most common kinds of discussions are advice requests and money talk, and the community frequently discusses financial advice, struggling, finance, savings, and investment, and they frequently recommend/review budget app, budgeting app, and online banking.
+r/personalfinance is a subreddit with 21.8M members.
+The most common kinds of discussions are advice requests and money talk, and the community frequently discusses struggling, budgeting, retirement, finance, and housing, and they frequently recommend/review budget app, budgeting app, and online banking.

 Learn about budgeting, saving, getting out of debt, credit, investing, and retirement planning.
 Join our community, read the PF Wiki, and get on top of your finances!